lilleman ba4503b4d1

 docker compose restart web

 Visit http://localhost:3000/hello — the page is mounted at /hello (the folder name is the plugin id and the mount path) and "Hello" is in the menu.
 That's the whole loop: drop a folder in plugins/, restart, it's live.
+A plugin that declares permissions needs docker compose up -d instead, so the seed re-runs and grants them (as in step 3).

 From here, render real pages against the app shell and fetch upstream data — see Building plugins and the runnable reference in examples/plugins/scheduling/.